brendan-ch/personal-website/content/about.md

 ![About Me](/static/about.jpeg)

 Hi there!
 I’m Brendan, a designer, developer, and college student living in Orange, California.
-I’m currently studying computer science at Chapman University, but am working on a full-time transition to UX design.
+I’m currently studying computer science at Chapman University, but am working on a full-time transition towards UX design.
 Some of my hobbies include reading, photography, traveling, and brewing coffee.

 ## Links
 [GitHub (@brendan-ch)](https://github.com/brendan-ch)